 Talk to your doctor about getting the flu shot, even when you’re pregnant.
-Because babies under the age of 6 months cannot get the flu, but are at serious risk of complications from the flu, it’s important to protect your baby by protecting yourself.
+Because babies under the age of 6 months cannot get the flu shot, this causes them to be at serious risk of complications from the flu.
+It’s important to protect your baby by protecting yourself.

 Keep your home clean

 Ensure that high-risk areas for bacterial growth stay disinfected.
 Cooking and food prep surfaces, eating surfaces, door knobs and handles, light switches, toilet handles, and sink handles are all high-traffic areas that should be disinfected regularly.
 Your phone and computer should also be frequently disinfected because of their high frequency of being touched.

 It’s much easier to be proactive and prevent illness than it is to treat and care for a sick baby, so take some time every day to battle bacteria and enjoy a healthy holiday season with your bundle of joy.

 Products in this Article

 Hear, see and know your baby is okay from anywhere.
 The Owlet Smart Sock + Cam is the first baby monitor system ever to track your baby’s heart rate and oxygen levels while streaming video and audio to your phone.

 Stay informed of your baby’s needs with proactive heart rate and oxygen level notifications.
 Parents can see live readings using Owlet’s app, but can also use the information to understand their baby’s overall wellness.